 Is this program appropriate for students below grade 8?

-We do not recommend using Byline for students below grade 8 level and/or under age 13.
+We do not recommend using Byline for students below grade 8 level.
 Younger students would probably enjoy watching the video lessons but some of the concepts might be too advanced, and the work load might frustrate them.
 We recommend looking into Cover Story, our curriculum for grades 6–9.

 Can I purchase Byline at a convention or through another distributor?

 We are the sole distributor of our curriculum, worldwide.
 We do attend several home education conferences throughout the year.
 Locations vary from year to year.
 View 2017 itinerary »

 Does this program include literature?